 Millions of tons of junk-mail paper seems like a lot, but it’s not enough to completely replace all the use-once-throw-away plastic-packaging.

-Also, don’t say, just recycle the junk-mail, perishable food should be packaged in first-use-pulp, the recycled pulp is for outer food boxes not packages that come in direct contact with food.
+Also, don’t say, just recycle the junk-mail, perishable food should be packaged in first-use-pulp, the recycled pulp is for outer boxes of products not the packaging surfaces in direct contact with food.
 Why not keep using plastic tubs and plastic bags?
 We may open less than 20% of junk-mail but we recycle less than 10% of plastic.
 We need to use plastic only for durable goods, and only if we can’t make it with something else other than plastic.
 Please see the plastic gyres in all of the Earth’s oceans if you wonder why.
-Or search for microplastics, if you dare.
+Or search for micro-plastics, if you dare.
 Critics will say most of the plastic in the oceans comes from Asia.
-But, America having a smaller population than China or India, is a benefit for a very innovative Nation like the US.
-We have the best odds of solving use-once throw-away plastic and the rest of the world can then adopt the best strategies as we figure it out and join in, or better yet, compete with us to end the production of plastic garbage first.
+But, America having a smaller population than China or India, is actually the producer of far more plastic per person.
+And we have the best odds of solving use-once throw-away plastic.
+The rest of the world can then adopt the best strategies as we figure it out and join in, or better yet, compete with us to end the production of plastic garbage first.

 In the US we produce 75 to 100 billion cardboard boxes.
 90% of all shipping is wrapped in corrugated boxes.
 The recycling rate for cardboard is better; around 75 to 80% of cardboard is recycled.
-But, if most of those billions of boxes were durable up-cycled reusable corrugated plastic shipping crates, flattened and handed back to the shipper, then the US would have enough pulp to replace plastic in all consumer packaging when combined with plant-based wax coating and other cellulose crate material.
+But, if most of those billions of boxes were durable up-cycled reusable corrugated plastic shipping crates, flattened and handed back to the shipper, then the US would have enough pulp to replace plastic in ALL of the plastic packaging when combined with plant-based wax coating and other cellulose crate material.